Most collapses don’t announce themselves. They keep their appointments.

 “Good,” he said.
 “Because I’m done saying his name in my building.”

-They stepped inside.
-The door closed behind them and the noise didn’t follow.
+They entered.
+The door closed behind them.
+The noise stayed out.

 Chambers were narrow, overworked.
 No warmth.
 No attempt at it.
-Books leaned where they’d been left, spines cracked from use instead of age.
-The law lived here the way it does in smaller counties, practical, repetitive, tired of ceremony.
-The frame on the wall sat straight now.
-New glass.
-Cleaned up.
+Books angled where they’d been left, spines cracked from use instead of age.

 “Had to.”

-Across town, the same photo leaned crooked in Leo’s study.
+Across town, the same photo angled crooked in Leo’s study.
 Torn at the edge where someone had once taken themselves out of it by force.
 Black and white.
 North Avenue.
 Three men who thought process could outpace consequence.
 Leo in the middle, arguing with someone out of frame.
-Dawson smiling like the job hadn’t started charging interest yet.
-Bates at the edge, suit borrowed, posture exact, eyes somewhere else.
+Dawson smiling before the job started charging interest.
+Bates at the edge, suit borrowed, posture exact, eyes off frame.

 “You remember that?”
 Bates asked.